nexmo-community/CS-churn/post.md

 Lets again view the first 10 rows to double check our work.
 Since the dataframe is now 41 features, we'll link to the cell [here](https://colab.research.google.com/drive/1e7uDkEkHyY-r6UKJh0ZvHBenhGOVjdCO#scrollTo=V3jFDzt6C9qa&line=1&uniqifier=1).

 Looks like all the columns are numeric.
 Let's build our model.
-To build our model, we'll use another package called [scikit-learn](https://scikit-learn.org/stable/).Scikit-Learn has many built it functions to process and train a model with our data.
+To build our model, we'll use another package called [scikit-learn](https://scikit-learn.org/stable/).Scikit-Learn has many built in functions to process and train a model with our data.

 First, we need 2 matrices, `X` and `y`. `X` is a matrix that includes all of our features except for the feature that we are using to make predictions(`Churn`). `Y` is just the value of `Churn`, which is a `1` or `0`.
 ```python